karthik/life-hacks/travel.md

 Verizon's global plan is a total and complete scam.
 [Telestial](http://www.telestial.com/), which I keep as a backup (balance never expires) works in most countries but is exorbitantly expensive.

 Always grab a local SIM card where possible.
-Denmark, for e.g. is shockingly cheap.
+Most local sims are shockingly cheap.

 ### __Keeping your voice__